sparkflows/sparkflows-docs/docs/tutorials/reading-writing/processing-multiple-files.rst

 Below is the workflow.
 It does the following:

 * Reads multiple csv files available in specific directory.
-* Filter it to calculate number of bedrooms with specific prices.
+* Filters it to calculate number of bedrooms with specific prices.
-* Print the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/housing-analysis/1.PNG
    :alt: Housing Analysis